sayak2103/SIDA/README.md

 Furthermore, leveraging the exceptional capabilities of large multimodal models, we propose a new image deepfake detection, localization, and explanation framework, named **SIDA (Social media Image Detection, localization, and explanation Assistant)**.
 SIDA not only discerns the authenticity of images but also delineates tampered regions through mask prediction and provides textual explanations of the model’s judgment criteria.

 Compared with state-of-the-art deepfake detection models on SID-Set and other benchmarks, extensive experiments demonstrate that SIDA achieves superior performance.

+## News
+- 🔥 The code and dataset are coming soon